ThomasBucaioni/my-first-app/README.md

 Every day I propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> Possibly the fact that I was physically quite feeble, a relatively short little fellow, attracted me to that idea of a very authoritative and aggressive version of Conservative politics.
+> If you asked me if I'd rather be Speaker or a very senior minister, I'd say Speaker.